AI-See-World/ASSL-pytorch/README.md

 - Python version: Make sure your Python version is 3.x or above, as Python 3+ is currently supported.
 - Modify the dataset path: Before starting the training, please modify lines 254, 257, and 262 in the ssl_dataset.py file to match the location of your dataset on the server.
 This ensures that the training process can load the dataset correctly.
 - Prepare the black-box model: Before training the agent model, make sure you have prepared the black-box model.
 In this experiment, we assume that the black-box model is a ResNet34 model trained on the CIFAR-10 dataset.
 Please note that when saving the black-box model, save it in the form of a complete model + parameters.
 If only the model is saved, you will need to provide the network structure parameters when loading the black-box model to load it correctly.
 The code to load the black-box model is located at line 45 of the ssl_dataset.py file.
 Make sure to provide the correct network structure parameters when loading the black-box model.
+- We have a [blackbox](https://github.com/sau-GaoLijun/ASSL-pytorch/tree/master) model of cifar10 already trained that you can put directly into your project.
 - Important hyperparameter settings: In the main function of the train.py file, you can set the following important hyperparameters to fit your server and training requirements:
 ```
 --save_dir : Specify the directory where the model will be saved.
 The default is ./saved_models.